 The group is lead by Alex Roitman, a bandoneonist disciple of Hector Del Curto.
 While living on the West Coast, Alex performed in San Francisco with his previous group Tangonero.
-Mr. Roitman is a member of a Stowe Tango Music Festival tango orchestra, and a bronze medalist in the 2018 and 2019 Che Bandoneon International Competition.
+Mr. Roitman is a member of a Stowe Tango Music Festival tango orchestra, and a silver medalist of the 2022 Che Bandoneon International Competition (also a bronze medalists of 2018 and 2019).
 He shared the stage with legendary tango musicians as Victor Lavallen, Horacio Cabarcos, Pablo Estigarribia, Jose Colangelo, Pablo Agri, Nicolas Ledesma, Humberto Ridolfi, Julio Pane and Nestor Marconi, as well as the members of Héctor Del Curto's quintet.
 In addition to his bandoneon work, Mr. Roitman has composed several tango pieces, made original arrangements and continues to work on transcribing and arranging great tango music of the past.
 In the fall of 2020, he relocated to the East Coast, and currently splits his time between Boston Tango Orchestra in the summers and Alex Roitman Tango Ensemble in the winters.

 Russian born violinist Natalia Vasilieva Maiden holds degrees in violin performance and teaching from the Minsk State Conservatory, Belarus.
 Natalia has been performing with Sarasota Opera, St. Petersburg Opera, Venice Symphony, Sarasota Orchestra.
 Her passion is working with a diversity of music genres ranging from classical to sophisticated jazz and pop music.
 She has performed with Andrea Bocelli, Johnny Mathis to name a few.
 Natalia also takes part in various music projects collaborating with other artists and groups.